- Ace your internal kickoff meeting

-Kickoff meetings are essential when it comes to getting started with any major project.
-These first meetings are an opportunity for teams to coalesce around major ideas, meet one another, decide on project timelines, and more.
+Kickoff meetings are essential for getting started with any major project.
+These first meetings allow teams to coalesce around major ideas, meet one another, decide on project timelines, and more.

 For security integrators, these meetings are critical for another reason: They give integrators the opportunity to bring in-house teams and customer stakeholders together to discuss the scope of the project.

-With that in mind, here are 9 tips that you can use to create success during your next external kickoff meeting.
+With that in mind, here are nine tips that you can use to create success during your next external kickoff meeting.